 BDO believes digital entrepreneurship helps in the hunt for new products and services, other markets and new sources of income.
 But it can also maintain and expand grow current customers’ share of wallet and convert more prospects into clients.

+The process of getting in touch with both current and new clients, in itself highlights the need for digital transformation.
 According to TCS consultancy’s Global Trends Study, it all comes down to creating the best possible touch points with both existing and new clients.
 In its survey of 800 managers, 95% said digital technology is essential to make and keep contact with customers.

 ‘BDO helps organisations to make the most of the opportunities offered by digital transformation, while keeping a close and continuous watch on the risks.’

 The risks are diverse: cyber threats, compliance with new laws on privacy and intellectual property, over-investment, and staff who lack the skills, management and leadership to make the switch.
 Organisations with organisational problems or without the habit of continual development also risk losing out financially.
 Anticipating risk is something we do.
 Risk management is in our genes.

 We combine this focus on risk with a clear view of the opportunities digitalisation can bring.
 We are different, because we offer a combination of technological expertise and experience plus in-depth client and sector knowledge, and true professionalism.
 These three elements guarantee an integral approach.

 ‘Anticipating risk is something we do.
 Risk management is in our genes.’